Partner, Litigation Department

 - University of Southern California, M.A., 2002.

 - University of Southern California, B.A. (cum laude), 2000.
 Member, Trojan Debate Squad.

-- Representing a foreign company in an ICC arbitration involving a cross-border manufacturing joint venture.
+- Represented a multinational construction machinery company in an ICC arbitration involving a manufacturing joint venture.

 - Led an internal investigation for a technology company into a whistleblower's claims alleging the payment of bribes to a public official.

 - Defending a multinational company in a putative class action alleging violations of the Equal Pay Act and other laws.

 - Defended a publicly-traded restaurant chain in a nationwide criminal investigation into food safety & foodborne illness matters.

 - Advised a streaming company on anti-corruption program implementation.

 - Guided a Korean conglomerate towards a global resolution of civil and criminal trade secrets cases involving para-aramid fibers used in body armor and other applications, after a federal grand jury indictment, a 7-week civil trial, and appellate proceedings.

 - Represented a public agency in a federal grand jury investigation into allegations of fraud arising out of a billion dollar procurement contract.
 No criminal charges were filed.